mnot/I-D/rfc5988bis/draft.md

 registered link relation types SHOULD be converted to their registered form (usually, lowercase) when serialised in an Atom document.

-Note also that while the Link header allows multiple relations to be serialised in a single link, atom:link does not.
+Note also that while the Link header field allows multiple relations to be serialised in a single link, atom:link does not.
 In this case, a single link-value may map to several atom:link elements.

-As with HTML, atom:link defines some attributes that are not explicitly mirrored in the Link header syntax, but they can also be used as link-extensions to maintain fidelity.
+As with HTML, atom:link defines some attributes that are not explicitly mirrored in the Link header field syntax, but they can also be used as link-extensions to maintain fidelity.